mbarkhau/bumpver/README.md

 # [PyCalVer: Automatic Calendar Versioning][repo_ref]

-PyCalVer is a cli tool to search and replace version strings in the files of your project.
+PyCalVer is a CLI-tool to search and replace version strings in your project files.
+This project follows the pattern conventions from [calver.org][calver_org_ref].

-By default PyCalVer uses a format that looks like this:
-`v201812.0123-beta`, but it can be configured to generate version strings in many formats, including SemVer and other CalVer variants.

 Project/Repo: